tablelandnetwork/docs/docs/tutorials/dynamic-nft-solidity.md

 ## Live on Polygonscan

 You can play with the functions described above, `safeMint()` and `makeMove()` deployed demo contract.
-Find it over on the [Polygonscan](https://mumbai.polygonscan.com/address/0xEB5865EF3949585324c465eC9ba5C7777f455488#writeProxyContract) block explorer, which minted the table `canvas_80001_6076` to proxy contract `0xEB5865EF3949585324c465eC9ba5C7777f455488`.
-If you go to the `Contract` tab and `Write Contract`, you can connect your wallet and both mint an NFT from this contract, and then using that NFT, run `makeMove()`.
 The screenshots below walk through general block explorer UI usage, but you can also choose to do these things programmatically.

 ### Connect to web3